About The City Sightseeing Panama Bus Tour:

 - Digital Audio: English, Spanish, French, Italian, Portuguese and German.

-Times / Frequency:
+schedule Times / Frequency:

-- 09:00-16:00, every hour.
+- 09:00 to 16:00, every hour.

-- Various, see Map Download.
+- Various, see Map Download or Itinerary List below.

 - 2 Hours.

-From Multicentro, travel into Panama's western outskirts and encounter highlights such the Miraflores Locks, the 654-foot vantage point of Ancon Hill, and Frank Gehry's 'Biomuseo'.
+From here, travel into Panama's western outskirts and encounter highlights such the Miraflores Locks, the 654-foot vantage point of Ancon Hill, and Frank Gehry's 'Biomuseo'.
 The Biomuseo is a natural history museum whose exhibitions showcase the native fauna and flora of the Isthmus of Panama.
 They also examine the impact that this biodiversity has on the rest of the planet.
 Frank Gehry may be recognisable to some as the architect of other famous museums such as the Bilbao Guggenheim Museum or Prague's Dancing House.
 His Biomuseo is easy to spot from the upper decks of the Panama sightseeing buses thanks to its distinctive multi-coloured roof.